robcarver17/pysystemtrade/docs/instruments.md

 Removed bad markets ['US10']
 ```

-At the bottom it tells you what changes it recommends, and you can implement these changes by copying and pasting the .yaml fragment above - this doesn't happen automatically!
+At the bottom it tells you what changes it recommends, and you can implement these changes by copying and pasting the YAML fragment above - this doesn't happen automatically!
 Although this doesn't give you the reason why markets are bad, the costs and liquidity reports use the same underlying information.